SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 #### 1.1.1.4 Observe Logs

-Each of the samples should produce logs like the following:
+Each of the samples should produce logs resembling the following:

 ```bash
 > dotnet run -f netcoreapp2.0